-Latent space geometries have been studied in various contexts to define more 'meaningful' latent interpolations and distances (Tosi et al., 2014; Arvanitidis et al., 2018; Beik-Mohammadi et al., 2021).
-While Hauberg (2018) alludes to connections between latent space geometries and identifiability, no formal statement has previously been made.
+alludes to connections between latent space geometries and identifiability, no formal statement has previously been made.
 Our work, thus, brings further mathematical justification to the algorithmic tools developed for latent space geometries.
 Detlefsen et al. (2022) has previously demonstrated that latent space geometries recover evolutionary structures from models of proteins that are invisible under an Euclidean latent geometry.
-Our work adds credibility to these findings, which can now be seen as identifiable.
+Our work adds credibility to these findings.

-Causality strongly relies on identifiability as there is little point in recovering the 'true' causal model if it is not guaranteed to be unique.
-The goal of causal representation learning (Schölkopf et al., 2021) is closely linked to our quest for identifiable representations, or, at least, relationships between such.
+Causality relies on identifiability as there is little point in recovering the 'true' causal model if it is not unique.
+The goal of causal representation learning (Schölkopf et al., 2021) is closely linked to our quest for identifiable relations between representations.
 Our approach, however, is not immediately applicable to many questions of causality as these often amount to establishing independence between variables (Peters et al., 2017).
-Under the geometric lens, we do not have a canonical coordinate system in the latent space, which complicates splitting the latent space into factors to be considered independent.
+Under the geometric lens, we do not have a canonical latent coordinate system, which complicates splitting the latent space into independent factors.